 If there is no pad in your microphone or your mic preamplifier, then I’d recommend yet another in-line processor by Shure.
-That is the Shure A15AS (link to check the price on Amazon), which has 3 switchable pads at -15, -20, and -25 dB.
+The Shure A15AS (link to check the price on Amazon) has 3 switchable pads at -15, -20, and -25 dB.

 12. Plug The Mic Into A Mic Input

-A sure fire way to cause unnecessary noise in your mic signal to to connect your microphone to an input that is not designed for it.
+A sure-fire way to cause unnecessary noise in your mic signal is to connect your microphone to an input that is not designed for it.

 A mic input expects a mic level signal and is typically balanced (these are most often the female XLR connectors on mixers, recorders, interfaces, etc.).